perniklas/stacc_py/readme.md

 ### Running the app:
-l.
-Make sure Python 3.x is installed
+1. Make sure Python 3.x is installed
-l.
-Open a terminal in the root of the project
+2. Open a terminal in the root of the project
-l.
-Enter _pip install -r requirements.txt_
+3. Enter _pip install -r requirements.txt_
-l.
-Enter _python app.py_
+4. Enter _python app.py_
-l.
-Open your favorite browser (Chrome is extremely recommended)
+5. Open your favorite browser (Chrome is extremely recommended)
-l.
-Enter 127.0.0.1:5000
+6. Enter 127.0.0.1:5000
-l.
-Have fun?
+7. Have fun?
 (It is of utmost importance that you double click the board at least once).